 Migration and the Birth of New Tribes

 The Abagusii are a people primarily found in Western Kenya whose roots are from North Africa.
 They crossed into Kenya from the westside as one, amorphous group, but eventually they reached Kisumu and split into two.
-One group, the Luos, opted to remain there.
+One group, the Maragoli, opted to move northwards settling in present day Western province.
 The second group moved southwards and are the current Abagusii.
 The Abagusii continued south until they reached the Kano plains and, again, split into two.
 One group moved towards the southwest and are the current Suba people (Omosoba).
 The Suba people were later assimilated into the Luo tribe.
 The main group moved towards the southeast and are the Abagusii and Kuria.
 These groups later settled in what is now known as South Nyanza, which are the Kisii and Nyamira regions.

 The Abagusii culture is rich in all aspects of life.
 Let us now focus on these traditions and customs.